Generate Code for Fuzzy System Using Simulink Coder

 You can also generate code for just the controller subsystem in this model.
 To do so, specify the subsystem when calling the

 You can deploy generated code according to your application needs.
 For example, you can configure the properties of executable files and create static or dynamic libraries.
-For more information, see Deployment (Simulink Coder).
+For more information, see Build Process Workflow for Real-Time Systems (Simulink Coder).

 The Fuzzy Logic Controller block also supports single-precision and fixed-point data for simulation and code generation.
 In both cases, your resulting fuzzy system has decreased accuracy compared to an equivalent double-precision fuzzy system.
 Use: